 Line a baking sheet with parchment paper.
 Cover with as many hazelnuts as you need, just make sure that they aren't overcrowded.
 Bake for 15 minutes.

 Set the baking tray on a heat safe surface and allow them to cool completely.
 As the nuts cool, they are continuing to steam cook inside of their skins.

 Once cooled, easily remove the skins by taking a handful of them in a rough dish towel and gently rubbing.
 Alternatively, you could just take a small handful and rub them together with your two hands.
 The skins will just fall off.

-Store for up to 6 months in an airtight container, or freeze for up to a year.
+Store for up to 6 months in an airtight container in the fridge, or freeze for up to a year.